Cohomological Twisting of 2-Linearization and Extended TQFT: ETQFT by 2-Linearization

 The effect of $\FV$ on 2-morphisms can also be thought of in terms of a ``pull-push'' process, but here we use the unit and counit from the two adjunctions between $f^{\ast}$ and $f_{\ast}$.
 In particular, we use the unit from the adjunction where $f_{\ast}$ is a right adjoint, and the counit from the adjunction where it is a left adjoint.
 We denote the unit:

 The counit is similarly denoted:

-We note here that these two operations are a special case of the general ``six-operation'' framework \cite{moer-groth}: in algebraic geometry, for a map $f: X \rightarrow Y$ of varieties (or schemes), one gets functors $f^{\ast}$, $f_{\ast}$, $f^{!}$ and $f_{!}$ between categories of sheaves $Sh(X)$ and $Sh(Y)$.
+\begin{remark} We note here that these two operations are a special case of the general ``six-operation'' framework \cite{moer-groth}: in algebraic geometry, for a map $f: X \rightarrow Y$ of varieties (or schemes), one gets functors $f^{\ast}$, $f_{\ast}$, $f^{!}$ and $f_{!}$ between categories of sheaves $Sh(X)$ and $Sh(Y)$.
 This is a special case, since we take our groupoids to have discrete topology, so all functors (as presheaves) are sheaves.
 Furthermore, $f^{\ast}$ has in the general case a different left adjoint $f_{\ast}$ and right adjoint $f_{!}$.
-However, in this case, two pairs of functors coincide (which is due, indirectly, to the fact that objects in $\V$ are canonically isomorphic to their double-duals, which can be seen by the matrix representation of these 2-linear maps).
+However, in this case, the two adjoint pairs of functors coincide.
+This is due, indirectly, to the fact that objects in $\V$ are canonically isomorphic to their double-duals, as can be seen by the matrix representation of these 2-linear maps. \end{remark}

-One way to summarize the structure we get uses a 2-category of spans of groupoids:
+One way to summarize the structure we get uses a certain bicategory of spans of groupoids: